 A Round Robin is simply a nickname for parlay wagering on a group of selections (at least three or more) that are to be included in a combination of individual parlays.

 Put another way, a round robin is a very simple way to make a whole bunch of parlay wagers with one single bet.

-For instance, if a player asked for a $100, three-team Round Robin with teams A, B, and C, he/she is simply requesting a two-team parlay with teams A and B, another parlay with teams A and C, and another with teams B and C, for a total of 3 individual parlays, each for $100.
+For example, if a player asked for a $100, three-team Round Robin parlay with teams A, B, and C. He/she is simply requesting a two-team parlay with teams A and B, another parlay with teams A and C, and another with teams B and C, for a total of 3 individual parlays, each for $100.
 The total amount risked would be $300.

 A player requests a $100 Four team Round Robin “by twos”, with teams A, B, C and D. The possible combinations would be as follows:

 Teams AC $100 to win $260